lighTag-UWB/lighTag/README.md

 # Applications to Problem Statements
 - lighTag can enable 3D Indoor Navigation in shopping mall, airport, and factory with floor number indicated;
-- Working with LeaveHomeSafe App, lighTag can automatically record arrival & leaving, record detailed location information, andmeasure social distance;
+- Working with LeaveHomeSafe App, lighTag can automatically record arrival & leaving, record detailed location information, and measure social distance;
-- lighTag can adjust indoor lights state including ON/OFF, brightness based on the position and number of people.
+- lighTag can adjust indoor lights state including ON/OFF and brightness, based on the position and number of people.

 ---